gianpaj/onova-mobileapp/README.md

 react-native run-ios
 # or
-yarn run start-emulator # for Android - only tested in Gian's laptop
+yarn run start-emulator # for Android - only tested on Gian's laptop
 # and
 react-native run-android